Differentiable Annealed Importance Sampling and the Perils of Gradient Noise: Convergence Analysis for Bayesian Linear Regression

 \subsection{Inconsistency in the Stochastic Setting}

+Standard AIS involves MH steps which require a costly computation using all of the data, thus defeating the potential computational efficiency benefit of stochastic gradients~\citep{chen2014stochastic}.
+This is likely why the convergence properties of stochastic gradient AIS were previously unknown.
+In contrast, the only part of DAIS that requires full-batch computation is the gradient term in the leapfrog step of Algorithm~\ref{alg:leapfrog}, which may be amenable to estimation via mini-batching.

 We have shown that our algorithm is asymptotically consistent in the full-batch setting.
 Often, a consistent/convergent algorithm in the deterministic setting readily implies a similar convergence result in the stochastic setting.
 For example, SGD~\citep{robbins1951stochastic} and SGMCMC~\citep{chen2014stochastic, ma2015complete} are both convergent in the presence of noise.
 This begs the question of whether DAIS is consistent when we only have access to stochastic gradients.
-Here, we adopt a additive noise model\footnote{In reality, the noise consists of two parts: multiplicative input subsampling noise and additive label noise.
+Here, we adopt an additive noise model\footnote{In reality, the noise consists of two parts: multiplicative input subsampling noise and additive label noise.
 We can assume that the noise is lower bounded by the additive part.
 See Appendix~\ref{app:noise-model} for justifications.} $\tilde{\nabla} \log f_k(\params) = \nabla \log f_k(\params) + \noise$.
-This model is commonly used in the stochastic approximation literature, and such a model has also been adopted in \citet{welling2011bayesian}.
+This model is commonly used in the stochastic approximation literature, and such a model has also been adopted in \citet{chen2014stochastic}.
 With such a noise model, we have the following dynamics:

 where stochastic noise $\noise$ has variance lowered bounded by $\cov_{\noise}$.
 Further, we let $\mean_k^\mom = \expect[\hat{\mom}_k]$ and $\cov_k^\mom$ be the covariance of $\hat{\mom}_k$.
-Surprisingly, we find that \method{} is incompatible with stochastic gradients, as summarized in the following theorem: \begin{restatable}{thm}{thmsecond} For stochastic DAIS with full momentum refreshment ($\gamma = 0$ in Algorithm~\ref{alg:leapfrog}) and any stepsize scheme, we have
+Surprisingly, we find that \method{} is incompatible with stochastic gradients, even though it admits the same importance sampling interpretation if the reverse transition $\tilde{\trans}_k$ conditions on the same mini-batch of data as $\trans_k$.
+We summarize the result in the following theorem. \begin{restatable}{thm}{thmsecond} For stochastic DAIS with full momentum refreshment ($\gamma = 0$ in Algorithm~\ref{alg:leapfrog}) and any stepsize scheme, we have